21 SIS Epidemic Across a Dynamic Network

 21.2.1 Epidemic Model Parameters

 Our SIS model will rely on three parameters.
 The act rate is the number of sexual acts that occur within a partnership each time unit.
 The overall frequency of acts per person per unit time is a function of the incidence rate of partnerships and this act rate parameter.
 The infection probability is the risk of transmission given contact with an infected person.
-The recovery rate for an SIS epidemic is the speed at which infected persons become susceptible again.
+The recovery rate for an SIS epidemic is the speed at which infected individuals become susceptible again.
 For a bacterial STI like gonorrhea, this may be a function of biological attributes like sex or use of therapeutic agents like antibiotics.

 EpiModel uses three helper functions to input epidemic parameters, initial conditions, and other control settings for the epidemic model.
 First, we use the param.net function to input the per-act transmission probability in inf.prob and the number of acts per partnership per unit time in act.rate.
 The recovery rate implies that the average duration of disease is 10 days (1/rec.rate).